Money Matters Informational Sessions

 Who do I contact for Veterans Services?

-Veterans and their dependents should visit veterans.vt.edu for assistance and questions regarding the processing all documentation related to veteran and military student educational benefits.
+Veterans and their dependents should visit veterans.vt.edu for assistance and questions regarding the processing of all documentation related to veteran and military student educational benefits.
 The Office of Veterans Services also collaborates with university and community partners to ensure that veterans and military dependents are connected to the financial, academic, and social resources necessary for a successful transition to and through their course of study at Virginia Tech.

 Money Matters: Covering the Gap- Questions & Answers